 The storage area on the right side of the photo was once separated from the storage wall by fittings, but it was dismantled and integrated into a kitchen and dining room.
 The main dining wall (front of the photo) right after entering from the entrance is plastered lightly by the plasterer.

-The shoji is changed to the so-called “Yoshimura shoji”, and a new closet is inserted between the floors.
-It was between tatami mats, but it was renovated to a roll carpet (gripper method).
+The shoji is changed to the so-called “Yoshimura shoji”, and a new closet is inserted into Toko.
+It was a space filled with tatami mats, but it was renovated to a roll carpet (gripper method).
 The lighting is also new and combined in the form of “milky white glass shade + brass socket + brass pipe + brass pedestal”.
-Overall, I tried to break the pure Japanese taste in a well-balanced manner.
+Overall, I tried to break the pure Japanese taste in a well-balanced way.

 The entrance door had a sash door attached due to the previous renovation, but it was removed and a new wooden hinged door was installed while reusing the wooden frame that was once used.